rudderlabs/rudderstack-docs/destinations/crm/zendesk.md

 ### Zendesk Domain

-This is your Zendesk subdomain \(not including `.zendesk.com`\)
+This is your Zendesk subdomain \(not including `.zendesk.com`\).

 ### Create users as verified

 Enabling this setting will create users as verified\(skipping the email verification\).
-We will send `verified` as true if this setting is enabled
+We will send `verified` as true if this setting is enabled.

 ### Send Group Calls without a User ID